 While PBR are a valuable tool to change how utilities make money and align profits with public policy, Connecticut is one of a handful of states pursuing and implementing this largely untapped resource.
 In fact, Hawaii is the only state to adopt a full system of PBRs.
 Other states, like Massachusetts, use them only for energy efficiency programs.

-In Hawaii, the Public Utility Commission (PUC) adopted a performance-based rate for Hawaiian Electric through a stakeholder process similar to Connecticut’s.
+In Hawaii, the Public Utility Commission (PUC) adopted a performance-based rate for Hawaiian Electric.
 Under the structure, utilities can earn additional revenue by achieving performance in three key areas: interconnection, low-to-moderate income energy efficiency, and advanced metering infrastructure.
 The Low-to-Moderate Income (LMI) energy efficiency incentive promotes customer engagement as well as customer equity and affordability by encouraging program administrators to coordinate and increase energy savings opportunities for low- and moderate-income customers.

 Other states have adopted a form of performance-based rates for energy efficiency programs only.
 This can include using tools such as decoupling profits from sales or performance incentive mechanisms (PIMs).
 PIMs are financial incentives tied to energy efficiency program goals and can result in rewards or penalties depending on utility performance.
 Massachusetts recently adopted a PIM framework that contained four goals: equity, electrification, value (cost-effectiveness), and a standard component (savings).
 The equity component looks to ensure benefits of the programs flow to historically marginalized communities as was mandated by the 2021 Climate Act.
 The electrification component prioritizes weatherization as part of the state’s electrification programs.